rphlmrk/EcoChartPro/README.md

 -   **Raphael Mark**

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **Custom Pay-for-Commercial + Contributor-Friendly License (v1.0)**.
+It is **free for personal, educational, research, and open-source use**, but **commercial use requires a paid license** from the author.

+See the [LICENSE](LICENSE) file for the full terms, or contact the author for commercial licensing.

+**Copyright © 2025 Raphael Mark Omondi.
+All rights reserved.**